 The management of the working face and maximum area of 200 feet by 200 feet were maintained in accordance with approved CCR Management Plan.
-The facility co-mingled all the CCR material received during this reporting period and the maximum area of the working face(s), along with their management were conducted in accordance with Section 2 & 6 of the Operational Narrative on Sheet 32.
+The facility co-mingled all of the CCR material received during this reporting period.
+The maximum area of the working face(s) and their management were conducted in accordance with Section 2 & 6 of the Operational Narrative on Sheet 32.